textpattern/textpattern.github.io/administration/links-panel.md

 **ID:** the unique ID number of the link.

-**Name:** the title of the link - click this to edit the link.
+**Name:** the title of the link - select this to edit the link.

 **Category:** if the link was assigned a category, then it will reflect that here.

-**URL:** the actual hyperlink value of the link - click this to open the target destination in a new browser window.
+**URL:** the actual hyperlink value of the link - select this to open the target destination in a new browser window.

 **Author:** the author who created the link record (only if more than one author exists in the [Users panel](https://docs.textpattern.io/administration/users-panel)).